gammapy/gammapy/docs/install.rst

 Requirements
 ------------

-To install and use this package you need `Astropy`_.
+To install and use this package you need `Astropy`_ version 0.3 or later.

 Optional dependencies (imported and used only where needed):

 * some of the `scipy stack <http://scipy.org>`_ packages:

   * `scipy library <http://scipy.org/scipylib/index.html>`_ for numerical methods
   * `matplotlib <http://matplotlib.org>`_ for plotting
   * `pandas <http://pandas.pydata.org>`_ CVS read / write; DataFrame